sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

                 pager_results:       SonataAdminBundle:Pager:results.html.twig
                 history_revision_timestamp:  SonataAdminBundle:CRUD:history_revision_timestamp.html.twig
                 short_object_description:    SonataAdminBundle:Helper:short-object-description.html.twig
+                search_result_block: SonataAdminBundle:Block:block_search_result.html.twig

 Notice that this is a global change, meaning it will affect all model mappings automatically, both for ``Admin`` mappings defined by you and by other bundles.

 If you wish, you can specify custom templates on a per ``Admin`` mapping basis.
 Internally,